aws-ia/terraform-aws-eks-blueprints/docs/teams.md

 - Registers IAM users for admin access to the cluster (`kubectl` and console)
 - Registers an existing role (or create a new role) for cluster access with trust relationship with the provided/created role

-## Team Benefits

-By managing teams via infrastructure as code, we achieve the following benefits:

-1. Self-documenting code
-2. Centralized logic related to the team
-3. Clear place where to add additional provisioning, for example adding Kubernetes Service Accounts and/or infrastructure, such as S3 buckets
-4. IDE support to locate the required team, e.g. CTRL+T in VSCode to lookup class name.

 ## Cluster Access (`kubectl`)